 The Mobuis Theory puts the hitters most likely to create outs as far away as possible from the top three hitters in the lineup tasked with creating runs throughout the game.

 First, “moneyball” considerations.
 Specific player on-base percentages, the ability to make contact with the ball and scoring runs without pounding out 45 home runs, etc. are as workable as any other definition of what a “preferred” hitter might be.

-Each general manager and manager determines the criteria of what constitutes a “good hitter”; primary placement in a Mobius Strip lineup can include such considerations as which players are the best contact hitters, which hitters take a lot of pitches, and which players are most adept at moving around the bases, etc.
+Each general manager and manager determines the criteria of what constitutes a “good hitter” based on the players they have.
+Primary placement in a Mobius Strip lineup can include such considerations as which players are the best contact hitters, which hitters take a lot of pitches, and which players are most adept at moving around the bases, etc.